The Tapanuli Orangutan, A Humpback Shrimp, And A Hitchhiking Beetle Are Among The Top 10 New Species Of 2018

-May 23 is here, which can only mean one thing for science enthusiasts: the top 10 new species of 2018 list is out!
+May 23 is here, which can only mean one thing for science enthusiasts: The top 10 new species of 2018 list is out!
 And, as you might have expected, the famous Tapanuli orangutan is among this year’s stars, deservedly so after being recognized as the world’s third orangutan species.

 As it has been customary for the past decade, the College of Environmental Science and Forestry (ESF) at the State University of New York released its annual top 10 list of animal, plant, and microbe species that are new to science.